 •If I choose to not apply for insurance, I agree that I will not hold BDR responsible for any medical costs that may come up with my dog after adoption.

-•I agree that, within the first 30 days of my adoption, I will contact the rescue director immediately if any health or behaviour concerns arise with my dog.
-I will contact the rescue director prior to taking my dog to a vet, as I understand that the rescue director has the knowledge and provide me with a number of easily-remedied medical issues, at no cost to me.
+•I agree that, within the first 14 days of my adoption, I will contact the rescue director immediately if any health concerns arise with my dog.
 Any unapproved (by the rescue director) visits that I make to the vet with my dog will not be paid for by the rescue.
-We do not pay vet bills.

 •If I am adopting a puppy, I will read and abide by the rescue’s spay/neuter policy.